Canada confident in vaccine deliveries even if U.S. blocks exports

 Pfizer’s vaccine is expected to be the first to secure regulatory approval in Canada, though the country has signed supply deals with seven manufacturers.

-Britons on Tuesday become the first to receive the Pfizer vaccine outside of clinical trials after the UK authorized its use last week.
+Britons on Tuesday become the first to receive the Pfizer vaccine outside of clinical trials.

+Manitoba, the Canadian province that has the third-highest rate of active cases after Alberta and Saskatchewan, despite strict conditions such as no household visits, extended those measures to early January.

-Reporting by Steve Scherer in Ottawa and Allison Martell in Toronto; Additional reporting by Julie Gordon in Ottawa; Editing by Bill Berkrot and Jonathan Oatis
+Reporting by Steve Scherer in Ottawa and Allison Martell in Toronto; Additional reporting by Julie Gordon in Ottawa and Rod Nickel in Winnipeg; Editing by Bill Berkrot, Jonathan Oatis and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.